Acronychal/ad-lab/README.md

 ## Credits

 Many hours have been poured into how to create this repo.
 Github has been a learning experience and I want to thank the folks that unkownly assisted and inspired me to challenge myself.
-A big thank you, you have been instrumental my success.
+A big thank you, you have been instrumental to my success.

 https://github.com/johnhammond
 https://github.com/joshmadakor1